College of Nursing

 When do interviews begin, and what are they like?

-The application cycle opens in August, and interviews begin in late October or early November.
-Please see our “Application Requirements” webpage for the specific cycle dates for this year.
-Interviews conclude in late February with our final selection of students for the incoming class.
+The application cycle opens in August, and interviews begin in late September or early October.
+Please see our “Applications Requirements” webpage for the specific cycle dates for this year.
+Interviews generally conclude in February.

 What is the maximum period allowed to complete the DNP-Nurse Anesthesia degree?